StephHjar/tic-tac-toe/README.md

   - The option to play against another human opponent in person.
 Right now, the only option is to play against the computer, and the program will randomly decide who goes first.
 In the future there will be the option for two players to play against each other, with the option to choose who goes first.

+  - A password so that the user can log in to their own account, with a unique username.
+As it is, the program will allow multiple users to use the same username, which could result in two different scores being attributed to the same username on the high score board, but which might represent two different players.
+Implementing a login system with a unique username & password would prevent this, but this was outside the scope of this project.

 ## Testing

 In this section, you need to convince the assessor that you have conducted enough testing to legitimately believe that the site works well.
 Essentially, in this part you will want to go over all of your project’s features and ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.